Charles Minlend: Professional career

-After graduating from St. John's, Minlend was automatically eligible for the 1997 NBA draft, were he went undrafted; he was selected by the Long Island Surf in the 1997 USBL draft.
+After graduating from St. John's, Minlend was automatically eligible for the 1997 NBA draft, where he went undrafted; he was selected by the Long Island Surf in the 1997 USBL draft.
 Minlend then moved to Europe and played for Poissy-Chatou in the LNB Pro B, the second tier of French basketball, for the first part of the 1998–1999 season.
 He then joined ASVEL Basket in the LNB Pro A, the top league in France, and in 6 games played he averaged 9.3 points, 3.3 rebounds and 0.2 assists in 15.2 minutes per game.
 He signed for Montpellier Paillade Basket for the 1999–2000 season, and in 25 games he averaged 19.6 points, 6.8 rebounds and 2 assists in 37.1 minutes of playing time.

 In 2000 he left France for Israel, and signed for Maccabi Givat Shmuel in the top level of Israeli basketball.
 In 26 games he averaged 23.2 points, 7.5 rebounds, and 1.2 steals per game while shooting 42.5% from the field (61% on 2-pointers, and 24% on 3-pointers).
 The following season he played 36 minutes per game and averaged 22.6 points, 8.4 rebounds and 2.4 assists per game: he was selected in the Israeli Basketball Premier League Quintet for the first time.
 Minlend's 2002–03 season saw him lead the Israeli league in scoring with 25.3 points per game, shooting 36% from three; he also averaged 7.8 rebounds and 3 assists per game with a PIR of 30.1.
 At the end of the season he was also named league MVP and was named in the League Quinted for the second consecutive year.
 Minlend also reached the playoffs for the first time, and in 2 postseason games he posted averages of 25.5 points and 7 rebounds per game.

 In 2003 Minlend left Israel and moved to South Korea, signing for Jeonju KCC Egis.
 In his first season in the Korean Basketball League he led the league in scoring with 27.1 points per game, and also added 11.3 rebounds and 2.2 assists per game, gaining an All-Star selection.
 In the following season he averaged 26.3 points and 11.5 rebounds per game, and was again named in the All-Star team.
 In his final season with KCC he played 53 games, averaging 28.6 points (a career-high) and 9.8 rebounds per game, obtaining his third All-Star selection.
 In 2006 he left KCC for Changwon LG Sakers, another KBL team, and in 35.4 minutes per game he averaged 28.6 points and 8.8 rebounds.

 Minlend retired in 2008 after having played 4 games with the Cherkaski Mavpy in the Ukrainian Basketball SuperLeague.